mizzioisf/openhospital-client/README.md

 - if asked for permission to execute the script select "Allow"
 - choose among available options

-It might be necessary to set the correct permissions / exclusions also in the Windows Security Center, for example allowing OH to communicate on the MySQL / MariaDB local TCP port.
+It might be necessary to set the correct permissions / exclusions also in the Windows Security Center, to allow OH to communicate on the MySQL / MariaDB local TCP port.

 It's also possible to start Open Hospital with the legacy batch file (old oh.bat):